Women's fear of crime: Defenses

 Another common method of allaying fear of crime among women is by "crime-proofing" homes or possessions.
 Popular examples include home security systems, locking away valuables, or participating in neighborhood watch programs.
 These strategies are used by people of all genders, but some are more often employed by women.
 For example, many women in an American study reported choosing purses with zippers or holding purses protectively to defend against theft and purse-snatching.

 As interest in women's safety and women's fear of crime has increased, so has interest in precautionary strategies; for example, in the past few decades, women's self-defense classes, books, and other self-defense instruction have become increasingly popular.
 Some women also choose to carry weapons, such as knives or guns, or repellents like pepper spray and Mace to ward off potential attackers.

 Feminist commentary

 Feminist commentators usually take the view that the responsibility for reducing women's fear of crime lies with the society, and that fear must be combatted at its source by addressing men's violence against women.

 Worldwide

-Although most research on women's fear of crime has been done in English-speaking countries, with the most done in the United States, similar trends in women's fear of crime have been found around the world.
+Although most research on women's fear of crime has been done in English-speaking countries, particularly the United States, similar trends in women's fear of crime have been found around the world.